 What’s on the treat menu that diabetics can eat during the holidays?

 It’s no secret that cookies, candy, cakes, and pies are ubiquitous around this time of year.
 Every office party, family gathering, and social event includes some kind of holiday treat.
 But you already know, too many sugary foods can elevate blood sugar to dangerous levels.

-So what kind of treats can you enjoy during the holidays?
+So what kind of diabetic holiday treats can you enjoy?

 If you’re careful about what you eat and pay close attention to your blood sugar levels with regular testing, you may be able to enjoy a small amount of sweet treats.
 It’s a good idea to talk to your doctor or nutritionist about what to eat and what not to eat during the holidays.

-If you’re looking for some sweet holiday treats you can enjoy during the holidays, check out this list of ideas:
+If you’re looking for some sweet diabetic holiday treats, check out this list of ideas:

 1. Cinnamon-baked apples.

-Make your own or try one of our Diabetic-Friendly meals that includes baked apples seasoned with cinnamon like Cheese Omelet, Broccoli & Cinnamon Apples or Whole Grain Pancake & Sausages, Sweet Potatoes & Cinnamon Apples
+Make your own or try one of our Diabetic-Friendly Christmas desserts such as baked apples seasoned with cinnamon in this package: Whole Grain Pancake & Sausages, Sweet Potatoes & Cinnamon Apples

 2. Dark chocolate

 Try a square to satisfy your sweet tooth.
 It’s lower in calories and fat than milk chocolate, and contains antioxidants.